-Ancient Santorini, in the Cyclades: In ancient times, the island of Santorini was called Thera.
-It took its present name by the Venetians in the Middle Ages (Saint Irene- Santorini).
-In the antiquity, the island had times of prosperity and times of decline.
-The site of Ancient Thera is perched on a hill called Messa Vouno above Perissa Beach, on the south-eastern coast of the island.
-This town originally constituted a religious center due to its high location and the marvelous view.
+Ancient Santorini: During ancient times, the island was called Thera.
+It took its present name from the Venetians in the Middle Ages ("Santa Irini" progressively became "Santorini").
+In antiquity, the island had periods of prosperity and decline as well.
+The site of Ancient Thera is perched on a hill called Mesa Vouno above Perissa Beach, on the southeastern coast of the island.
+The town initially constituted a religious center due to its high location and marvelous view.

-The first traces of human inhabitancy in Ancient Thera reveal that there was activity in the Neolithic Period (in the mid 5th century).
-Scattered settlements, mainly Akrotiri, witness human activity until the middle of the 16th century BC when a strong volcanic eruption destroyed the entire settlement leaving no traces.
-Since then, Thera remains deserted for centuries until written sources mention Santorini in the Peloponnesian War of 431 BC and in the Roman Empire.
-Ancient Thera becomes prosperous and populated during the Hellenistic period, as witnessed by the cemeteries and the numerous places of worship.
+The first traces of human inhabitancy in Ancient Thera reveal activity in the Neolithic Period (in the mid-5th century).
+Scattered settlements, mainly Akrotiri, evince human activity until the middle of the 16th century BC when a volcanic eruption destroyed the entire Minoan settlement, leaving no traces behind.
+Since then, Thera remained deserted for centuries until written sources mention Santorini in the Peloponnesian War of 431 BC and the Roman Empire.
+Ancient Thera became prosperous and populated during the Hellenistic period, as witnessed by the cemeteries and the numerous places of worship.